Talispaehn/VMG3926-B10A/README.md

 # VMG3926-B10A
-reference repo for router configuration
+reference repo for router configuration.

 Available commands:
 ATMB                Use for multiboot.